Original Date: 4/30/1998 * Last Revision Effective: 4/6/2015

 Types, Locations, and Custodians of Education Records

-The following is a list of the types, locations, and custodians of education records the college maintains.
-The length of time the records are kept is indicated in parentheses.
+The following table lists the types, locations, and custodians of education records the college maintains.
+The table also indicates the length of time each kind of record is kept.
 Requests for specific education records should be sent to the custodian and location indicated, at Bellevue College, 3000 Landerholm Circle SE, Bellevue, WA, 98007.

 Disclosure of Education Records